vschroeter/obsidian-virtual-linker/README.md

-# Obsidian Glossary Auto Linker Plugin
+# Obsidian Virtual Linker Plugin (Glossary Plugin)

-This plugin automatically links occurrences of other notes in your current note.
+This plugin automatically generates virtual links for text within your notes that match with the titles or aliases of other notes in your vault.

 Features:
 - create a glossary like functionality